Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 For more information, see CreateStack or UpdateStack in the AWS CloudFormation API Reference.

-Creating an AWS CloudFormation macro definition
+Creating a CloudFormation macro definition

-When you create a macro definition, the macro definition makes the underlying Lambda function available in the specified account so that AWS CloudFormation invokes it to process the templates.
+When you create a macro definition, the macro definition makes the underlying Lambda function available in the specified account so that CloudFormation invokes it to process the templates.

-AWS CloudFormation macro function interface
+CloudFormation macro function interface

 { "region" : "us-east-1", "accountId" : "$ACCOUNT_ID", "fragment" : { ... }, "transformId" : "$TRANSFORM_ID", "params" : { ... }, "requestId" : "$REQUEST_ID", "templateParameterValues" : { ... } }